tahminamuksinova/tahminamuksinova/README.md

 ### Hi there 👋, Hi there 😃 Hello world 🌎
 #### Junior Software developer
 Hi, I'm Takhmina 👋🏻
  a passionate junior software developer with a strong interest in web development.
 I have experience in SQL, Machine Learning, Pyhton, C#,  HTML, CSS, and JavaScript and enjoy building dynamic and responsive web applications.
-I'm constantly learning new technologies and looking for opportunities to grow in the field.🦾
+I'm constantly learning new technologies and looking for opportunities to grow in the field.🦾.

 Skills: Skills: JavaScript / HTML / CSS